Havasupai Tribal Council Extends Tourism Suspension For the Remainder of the 2022 Season

 How Much Do Havasupai Permits Cost for 2020?

-Although we don't have exact pricing available yet.
-We estimate the Havasupai permit cost in 2020 to be around $350 to $500 per person.
-We assume Havasupai will continue with their minimum stay of 3 nights, 4 days.
+While the exact cost can change from year to year, we estimate the Havasupai permit cost to be around $350 to $500 per person.
+Typically, a minimum stay of 3 nights and 4 days is required.

 All weekend nights (Friday, Saturday, Sunday)